aave/aave-v3-core/README.md

 The repository uses Docker Compose to manage sensitive keys and load the configuration.
 Prior to any action like test or deploy, you must run `docker-compose up` to start the `contracts-env` container, and then connect to the container console via `docker-compose exec contracts-env bash`.

-Follow the next steps to setup the repository:
+Follow the next steps to set up the repository:

 - Install `docker` and `docker-compose`
 - Create an environment file named `.env` and fill the next environment variables